chain4travel/camino-builder/challenges/reentrancy/README.md

 #  🍱 Reentrancy Attack

 > Reentrancy is one of the most popular types of attakacks in smart contract.
+A reentrancy is a programmatic approach in which an attacker performs recursive withdrawals to steal the assets locked in a contract.

 ## 🌌 Quick setup
 ```